 About Saint-Germain-Beaupré Castle

-The Château de Saint-Germain-Beaupré is a 16th century castle in the commune of Saint-Germain-Beaupré in the Creuse département of France.
+The Château de Saint-Germain-Beaupré is an impressive 16th century castle in the commune of Saint-Germain-Beaupré in the Creuse département of France.

 The castle was built in the 16th century, beginning in 1533, on the site of an earlier castle dating from the 12th century, itself rebuilt between 1407 and 1409.
-The fortress was restored again at the end of the 15th century at the expense, it is said, of Jean VI d’Aumont, who had devastated it twice.
+Built in a pentagonal shape for Gabriel Foucauld, with large circular towers on all corners, the fortress was restored again at the end of the 15th century at the expense, it is said, of Jean VI d’Aumont – who had devastated it twice.

 In 1605, King Henry IV of France spent a night here.
 In 1666, it housed the King’s daughter la Grande Mademoiselle, who recalled her brief stay here in her Mémoires.